rafael2k/ppkb-layouts/README.md

 #### PPKB-Specific Usage

 If a driver-level Fn (and Pine) level is used, a key can have two (or three) scan codes that are then used for these levels instead of additional regular levels in the kbd file.
 All existing layouts in this repository have all of these extra scan codes for the default and included custom drivers already included below the corresponding main scan code.
-If a driver with the Fn layer handling removed (`*-improved`) is used, regular kbd levels are used instead.
-I mapped the Fn key to the scan code for F24 in these drivers and that scan code to a modifier like ShiftL that is then used for additional layers.
-For some reason, the F24 scan code produces no scan code with `showkey --scancodes` but every time showkey was active and I was pressing Fn, dmesg said `keyboard: can't emulate rawmode for keycode 194`.
-Mapping that keycode to something does indeed work.
+If the Fn layer handling of the kernel driver is disabled or a custom driver with the Fn layer handling removed is being used, regular kbd levels are used instead.
+I mapped the scan code of the Fn key to a modifier like ShiftL that is then used for additional layers.
 To make a layout compatible with both systems, both multiple scan codes and additional levels that both contain the same mappings should be used.
 Just take a look at the existing layouts to see what that’s like.

 These two systems also apply to mirrored layouts.
 The LFn+RFn/+AltGr level on a driver-based Fn level is accessed by using the keycode for the key’s Fn level in addition to ShiftL, ShiftR or AltGr, depending on the layout.
 For an kbd-based Fn level, RFn and LFn are mapped to ShiftL and ShiftR.
 For both of them to do the same, each key has to have the levels involving Fn defined twice, or thrice to also work with driver-based Fn.
 This might be a little tedious but it also gives more control over possibly only using one of the two Fns for a key, like when the right modifiers also double as movement keys.
 The LFn+RFn/+AltGr level is then mapped to `ShiftL ShiftR keycode …`.
 All of this is a little confusing, so just take a look at the existing mirrored layouts (either ones where the right modifiers double as arrow keys or ones where they do not (WASD)) and see where symbols have to be placed and which levels have to be duplicates.

+For some reason, the F24 scan code produces no scan code with `showkey --scancodes` but every time showkey was active and I was pressing Fn, dmesg said `keyboard: can't emulate rawmode for keycode 194`.
+Mapping that keycode to something does indeed work.

 ### Userspace Driver